tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

  Several of her magical artifacts were found in the labyrinth between the cities of H'Khan and Ghale.
 These include her axe, boolas, helmet, speer and sword.

+Arthur
+: Owner of the sword Excalibur, according to legend.

 Avance
 : A dwarf fighter.